5T33Z0/OC-Little-Translated/Y_ProperTree_Secrets/README.md

 # The undocumented super power of ProperTree

-Do you know these posts on Forums or Reddit, when people post isolated patches for your plist withoout context as RAW text instead of a ready made .plist?
+Do you know these posts on Forums or Reddit, when people post isolated patches for your plist without context as RAW text instead of a ready-made .plist?
 You know, things like this:

 ```xml
 <dict>